 Coding as a Means to an End

 COMPUGIRLS is a 2-year intensive program.
 Though the length and depth of this program are ideal, there are ways to design shorter-term Computer Science lessons that appeal to girls’ sense of community and desire to help others.
 Coding can be woven into a project-based learning assignment such as using Scratch to tell the story of their family background or an environmental problem faced by their community.
 Students can use MIT App Inventor to create an Android or iOS app that people can use on their phones.
-Figure 4 includes a video from Google’s Made with Code website that showcases real projects that young students have done to help others.

 If learning to code is seen as a means to an end, girls will have more incentive to pursue it.